mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 # Drawbacks
 [drawbacks]: #drawbacks

+## Replay attacks solution

 It requires an `anchor` input that is never spent which increases the chain 700 bytes per wallet.
 These outputs might be easier to identify because they never move.
 How easy/hard would it be to identify them is unclear.
 Most wallets are expected to have only one few such outputs and a lot of wallets will get lost and hence a lot of outputs will never move.

+## Play attacks solution

+Cancelling a transaction now takes some time because the user should wait for the self-spend to be confirmed.
+Adding another transaction on the chain for every cancelled transaction means that a cancel costs fees and adds a kernel on the chain.
+The side effect is a bit more kernel bloat, though that's very likely to be negligible.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives